Arizona First Responders Initiative (FR-CARA)

 - Training EMS, first responders, family, and community members to administer naloxone;

-» Download Executive Summary SAMHSA First Responders Cooperative Agreement
+» Download Executive Summary Arizona First Responders Cooperative Agreement

 » More opioid misuse information can be found HERE.